Home > Enroll > Helpful Tips

 Before adding or dropping any classes, we always recommend meeting with an Academic Advisor to ensure you are on track to reach your education and career goals.
 For students receiving financial aid and/or military benefits, it is especially important to check with an advisor before adding or dropping a class to understand how the class impacts your academic plan and aid.

-Once you know what classes to take, there are three ways to add or drop from a class:
+Once you know what classes to take, follow the instructions below to add or drop from a class:

 Each of our campuses and buildings have an assigned location code – i.e. Rampart Range Campus is RRC.

-We recommend checking your class details in Navigate a day or two before your class begins in case there is a classroom change.
+We recommend checking your class details a day or two before your class begins in case there is a classroom change.

 Day of the week code: